Finding the Best Travel Gifts

 university, with my name engraved on the side.
 What I thought of as nifty at the time has become essential travel gear 20 years later.
 In college, I appreciated the wine bottle opener for picnics in Paris when I was studying abroad.
 When camping with friends, I used the small saw for fireside projects and tiny tweezers for splinters.

 Cerise from Enchanted Vagabond

-Being a beauty blogger at Fabulous and Fun Life my favourite gift for travellers is a collection of luxurious and hydrating travel sized beauty products.
+Being a beauty blogger at Fabulous and Fun Life my favorite gift for travelers is a collection of luxurious and hydrating travel-sized beauty products.